Commissioner delivers interim report into live baiting allegations in Greyhound racing

 c) that any suspension of a registered person also apply to that person’s property or

-• That GRV initiate formalised agreements/ Memoranda of Understanding with relevant animal welfare groups.
+properties; and - That GRV initiate formalised agreements/ Memoranda of Understanding with relevant animal welfare groups.
 Such agreements to include arrangements for the exchange of information and immediate reporting of alleged and suspected animal cruelty related issues in the Greyhound industry to relevant authorities”.
 “I am at a loss to understand the acceptance by some industry participants of the use of live animals in the training of Greyhounds.
 I will address the issue of culture in my final report which will be made public.
 In that final report I also intend to make comment regarding the need to undertake a national study to implement the introduction of a registration process to encompass the life cycle of a racing Greyhound.”

 The own motion inquiry will continue until Friday 10 April 2015 and any person with information regarding the practice of live baiting in Victorian Greyhound racing is encouraged to contact the office of the Racing Integrity Commissioner.